drupalprojects/admin_menu/README.txt

   Fix: Ensure that Admin Menu block is assigned to the header region.

--- AUTHORS --
+-- CONTACT --

+Current maintainers:
-Daniel F. Kudwien, dev@unleashedmind.com
+* Daniel F. Kudwien (sun) - dev@unleashedmind.com
-Stefan M. Kudwien, dev@unleashedmind.com
+* Stefan M. Kudwien (smk-ka) - dev@unleashedmind.com

+This project has been sponsored by:
+* UNLEASHED MIND
+  Specialized in consulting and planning of Drupal powered sites, UNLEASHED MIND offers installation, development, theming, customization, and hosting to get you started.
+Visit http://www.unleashedmind.com for more information.